White House unveils plan to boost use of U.S.-made goods in infrastructure

 By David Shepardson

-WASHINGTON, Feb 8 (Reuters) - The White House is releasing proposed guidance to boost the use of American-made goods in government-funded infrastructure projects, according to documents seen by Reuters.
+WASHINGTON, Feb 8 (Reuters) - The White House on Wednesday released proposed guidance to boost the use of American-made goods in government-funded infrastructure projects.

-President Joe Biden in his State of the Union address Tuesday touted the effort to require construction materials used in federal infrastructure projects to be made in the United States.
+President Joe Biden in his State of the Union address Tuesday touted the effort to require that construction materials used in federal infrastructure projects be made in the United States.

 Biden said the new rules will insure the use of U.S.-made "lumber, glass, drywall, fiber optic cables.
 And on my watch, American roads, American bridges, and American highways are going to be made with American products."

-The new guidance being released Wednesday by the White House Office of Management and Budget (OMB) was directed by Congress under the $1 trillion 2021 infrastructure law.
+The new proposed guidance, first reported by Reuters, was released by the White House Office of Management and Budget (OMB) and directed by Congress under the $1 trillion 2021 infrastructure law.

 The proposed OMB guidance sets standards to ensure manufacturing processes for construction material occur in the United States, including standards for "plastic and polymer-based products, glass (including optic glass), lumber, and drywall," Shmavonian added.